Five Diseases Your Pet’s Paws Reveal and Steps to HealingAnna Maria Greene January 20, 2022

 The paws of our four-legged pals are hardy, yet incredibly vulnerable.
 Whether your pets are indoor or outdoor rompers, they’re regularly exposed to all manner of threats, be it stepping into deadly toxins or humans stepping on their tootsies.

 Oftentimes, behavior and symptoms based in the animal’s foot area, such as limping, licking, chewing, lesions, and bleeding, indicate relatively minor problems.
 It may simply be that your pet is bored and therefore licks and chews on his paws to pass the time.
 This usually can be remedied with more play and affection.

 Or the paw may have been slightly injured in an accident.
-For these problems, a natural first-aid kit may do the trick, which should include tweezers to remove an embedded foreign object, hydrogen peroxide for cleaning (and as a blood-stopper), an antibacterial / antiviral remedy to help the healing, bandages, and Bach Flower Rescue remedy, among a few other items (see resources below for links to an article on this topic).
+For these problems, a natural first-aid kit may do the trick, which should include tweezers to remove an embedded foreign object, hydrogen peroxide for cleaning (and as a blood-stopper), an antibacterial / antiviral remedy to help the healing, bandages, a moisturizing paw balm and Bach Flower Rescue remedy, among a few other items (see resources below for links to an article on this topic).

 Sometimes, however, these same symptoms and behaviors – particularly if they are in tandem with others – can indicate a more serious underlying problem.

 Here are a few known and lesser-known illnesses and their symptoms, which can be detected by observing your pet’s paws, among other signs.
 In some cases, references are provided for alternative approaches to treating the problem, if not preventing it from occurring in the first place.

 1. PILLOW FOOT: This layman’s term makes the problem sound positively cozy.
 Otherwise known as Plasma Cell Podadermatitis, pillow foot has been linked to feline immunodeficiency virus (FIV).
 While standard vets are not certain of the root cause, a virus is believed to be the culprit.

 Symptoms of pillow foot include licking both paws, swelling of pads, and bleeding; upon diagnosis, periodontal disease is frequently uncovered as well.